 - A diagram of a cartoon bomb appeared in this speech by Israeli Prime Minister Benjamin Netanyahu to the United Nations in 2012.
 Netanyahu drew a red line on the cartoon bomb, to argue that Iran must not acquire enough medium-enriched uranium to build its first nuclear bomb.
 Unsurprisingly, his critics widely mocked his use of a cartoon bomb drawing.

-- Reflecting its real life origins, a stylized cartoon bomb appears in insignia of several real life military units, including several elite ones (Grenadiers were an elite force, since it took real guts and much training to throw round bombs with lit fuses for much distance after all) Examples include, but are not limited to, the British Grenadier Guards, the French Foreign Legion, the Italian Carabinieri, the artillery troops of Finland, Norway, and Portugal, and the Danish Royal Guards.
+- Reflecting its real life origins, a stylized cartoon bomb appears in insignia of several real life ethnic-Europeans' military units, including several elite ones.
+Grenadiers were an elite force, since before the 20th century most people were too weak (as a result of poverty-induced childhood malnutrition) to throw them (repeatedly).
+Examples include, but are not limited to, the British Grenadier Guards, the French Foreign Legion, the Italian Carabinieri, the artillery troops of Finland, Norway, and Portugal, and the Danish Royal Guards.

 - A Finnish fireworks gadget, Tykinlaukaus ("Cannon Shot") is a tennis ball size spere of black styrofoam with black powder inside.
 Equipped with a thread fuse, it is intended to look exactly like the Cartoon Bomb.